kmagusiak/odoo-docker/README.md

 	odoo-update sale --install --load-languages=en_GB
 	odoo-test -t -a template_module -d test_db_1

-	# using docker-compose
+	# test using docker-compose
 	docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run --rm odoo

 Odoo binds user sessions to the URL in `web.base.url`.
-So, if you *run containers on different ports*, you should probably use `127.0.0.1:port` instead of `localhost`.
+If you *run containers on different ports*, you may need to use `127.0.0.1:port` instead of `localhost`.

 ## Connecting to the database